AshleyHow/WindowsOSBuild/README.md

 ![alt text](https://github.com/AshleyHow/WindowsOSBuild/blob/main/WindowsOSBuild.png)

-Gets windows patch release information (Version, Build, Availability date, Preview, Out-of-band, Servicing option, KB article, KB URL and Catalog URL) for Windows client and server versions.
+Gets Windows patch release information (Version, Build, Availability date, Preview, Out-of-band, Servicing option, KB article, KB URL and Catalog URL) for Windows client and server versions.
 Useful for scripting and automation purposes.
 Supports Windows 10 and Windows Server 2016 onwards.

-Patch information retrieved from the [release health portal](https://docs.microsoft.com/en-gb/windows/release-health/release-information) and outputted in a usable format.
-This source is updated regularly by Microsoft AFTER new patches are released.
-This means at times this info may not always in sync with Windows Update.
+Patch information retrieved from [Microsoft Release Health](https://docs.microsoft.com/en-gb/windows/release-health/release-information) / [Update History (Server 2022)](https://support.microsoft.com/en-us/help/5005454) pages and outputted in a usable format.
+These sources are updated regularly by Microsoft AFTER new patches are released.
+This means at times this info may not always be in sync with Windows Update.

 ## Installing the Module